-- The Home tab appears with a large lock icon and on the lower left of the display. - The following information no longer appears on the screen: - Clinician ID - Patient ID - o Manual parameters frame - Navigation tabs - All controls on the display are locked.
+- The Home tab appears with a large lock icon 🖬 on the lower left of the display.

+- The following information no longer appears on the screen:

+- o Clinician ID

+- o Patient ID

+- Manual parameters frame

+- Navigation tabs

+- All controls on the display are locked.
 If you touch the display, you either unlock the display immediately (no security configuration implemented) or receive a prompt to enter credentials (security configuration implemented) to unlock the display.